 Q: Can my child participate in sports at their home high school as a Mat-Su Middle College School Student?

 A: Yes, students may participate in school sports and activities at their home high school within the district.
 MSBSD requires students to maintain a minimum GPA to play a sport.
-Any student whose GPA falls below the minimum, will be put on academic probation and will no longer be eligible to play.
+Any student whose GPA falls below the minimum will be put on academic probation and will no longer be eligible to play.

 Q: Are there any dances or social events?

 A: Yes.
-MSMCS has rallies, dances, club events, and plays as well as other various college events for our students through Mat-Su College.
+MSMCS has rallies, dances, club events, and plays as well as other different college events for our students through Mat-Su College.
 Students may also attend events at other high schools in the district with prior written approval of the home high school and MSMCS principal.

 Q: How much does it cost to attend?

-A: Students do not pay to attend college through MSMCS.
+A: Students do not pay tuition to attend college through MSMCS.
 All required high school and college textbooks are provided by MSMCS.